hessamb/lcnn/README.md

 ### Install LCNN
 This source code only contains the training code of LCNN, and *does not* contain the fast inference code.
 With this source code, you can train LCNN models and count the number of `FLOP`s.

+##### Alternative implementation
+Ildoo Kim has re-implemented LCNN in tensorflow.
+If you are more comfortable with tensorflow, please see [tf-lcnn](https://github.com/ildoonet/tf-lcnn).

 ##### Requirements
 This source code is based on [torch's sample code for multi-gpu programming](https://github.com/soumith/imagenet-multiGPU.torch).
 The package requirements are all the same:
 - [Install torch on a machine with CUDA GPU](http://torch.ch/docs/getting-started.html#_)